dennisinteractive/drupal_console_commands/README.md

 - **-h** Show all the available arguments and options
 - **--no-interaction** Will execute the command without asking any optional argument

+# Environment variables
+By default, the commands will use parameters from the site.yml, but it is possible to override them using environment variables.

+For example, to override the root directory you can set the variable before calling `site:build`

+`export site_destination_directory="/directory/"`

 # Usage example
 ```
 drupal site:build